Twins of Evil (1971) – 02/02/15 ★★★★

 A simple and entertaining fight for survival in the forbidding recess of America's south which mirrors elements of the Vietnam War and the social climate of the time.
 The rather unrealistic scenario and mixed performances from the cast do somewhat hinder the film's sinister nature.
 Although the remote location with its striking landscape bring a scene of pending doom in addition to enticing fear and paranoia within the viewer.

 This remarkable biographical drama examines the life of controversial comic Lenny Bruce in stark detail.
 The documentary style in which the films is shot elevates it beyond simply watching actors perform on screen, creating an overwhelming sense of realism.
 Dustin Hoffman's organic and raw performance portrays the anger, frustration and agonising strain of constant persecution.
-He was the voice that needed to be heard when censorship and hypocrisy were all too present within society
+He was the voice that needed to be heard when censorship and hypocrisy were all too present within society.

 An overall lovely film that uses stunning visuals and a beautiful score in a most romantic display of the science behind space and time.
 The remarkable triumph of one individual transcends courage and love and changing forever the way in which we all look up at the heavens.
 Eddie Redmayne's physical transformation goes way beyond what is generally labelled Oscar-bait.
 It's a performance which is truly captivating and inspiring beyond words.